-Dras has spell bounding scenery to keep you engaged and explore more of its beautiful views the valley has to offer.
-Moreover, the tiger hill can also be viewed from Dras.
+Dras has a spell-binding scenery to keep you engaged and explore more of its beautiful views the valley has to offer.
+Moreover, Tiger Hill can also be viewed from Dras.
 What is really interesting is the fact that this town is considered as a popular trekking base where people participate in trekking activities from Minamarg to Amarnath via Zojila Pass.

-Amarnath Trek.
-It is basically a three-day trek that starts from Minamarg.
-Minamarg is located at a distance of 30km away from Dras.
+6. Amarnath Trek.
+It is basically a three-day trek that starts from Minamarg which is located at a distance of 30km from Dras.
 One can see a great number of devotees visiting this place and taking part in this yatra with a lot of enthusiasm.

 By Air.
 The nearest airport to Dras is the Srinagar airport which is situated at a distance of 103 km.
 From there you will need to get a cab or some other means of transportation to reach your destination.